bashar-515/dotfiles/README.md

 ### The Fun Stuff (Alacritty!
 Neovim!
 Tmux!)

 No instructions required.
-Nvim and Alacritty should configure themselves upon launch.
-I am having some troubles with tmux right now, though..
+Nvim and Alacritty should configure upon launch and be ready for use.
+Tmux has been giving me some trouble.
+Before launching Alacritty, exit the current Mac Terminal session.
+Open a new shell- still using the Mac Terminal.
+I think you have to manually install tmux packages here.
+Once that's done, you can uncomment the colorscheme line in .tmux.conf.
+Only then will Alacritty work exactly as expected.

 ### OS Settings